DavidBootle/visual-schedule-planner/README.md

 # Visual Schedule Planner
 A website made to allow for easy visual event scheduling.
-This project is part of BootleTools, and is free for all users of the internet.
+This project is part of [Bootle Tools](https://bootletools.com), and is free for all users of the internet.

 NOTE: This project started as 'class-scheduler' but was eventually overhauled to work with generic events, rather than just classes.
 However, much of the code and documentation still refers to classes rather than events.

 ## How to Use
-You can access this project [planner.bootletools.com](https://planner.bootletools.com).
+You can access this project at [planner.bootletools.com](https://planner.bootletools.com) or [bootletools.com/planner](https://bootletools.com/planner).

 JSDoc documentation for the javascript code that runs this project can be found at [planner.bootletools.com/docs](https://planner.bootletools.com/docs).